 Many websites add internal links without strategic intent, connecting pages randomly or only through navigation menus.
 HubSpot's topic cluster methodology requires deliberate planning before you create content.
 You decide which pillar topics align with your business goals, research the subtopics that support each pillar, and build a content roadmap that fills out the entire cluster systematically.

 Your topic cluster strategy begins with selecting pillar topics that align with your business objectives, not just what ranks well.
 You need to identify 3 to 5 broad subjects where your company can demonstrate genuine expertise and where your target audience actively searches for solutions.
-This foundation determines everything that follows, so resist the urge to chase trending keywords that don't connect to your core offerings or customer needs.

 Start by mapping potential pillar topics to specific business goals.
 Ask yourself which topics drive the most valuable traffic: leads, conversions, or customer retention.
 If you sell marketing automation software, a pillar on "Email Marketing" connects directly to your product.
 A pillar on "Social Media Trends" might generate traffic but rarely converts visitors into customers.